ClosedNon-ProfitRound 2

 Expected Outcomes

-More households switch from gas to efficient electric appliances, improving household budgets and comfort while reducing greenhouse gas emissions from homes.
+More households switching from gas to electric appliances, improved household budgets and comfort, and reduced greenhouse gas emissions from homes.

 Key Information